Congregational singing is an immensely powerful tool.

 What we sing about carries a massive influence over what we think about and thus what we do.
-You can likely recall dozens of songs you learned before the age of ten, all of which have informed how you think, how you live, how you view God, and even how you pray.
-Songs are unique in the way they are able to deeply plant ideas and concepts in our hearts, stirring our affections and ultimately shaping our actions.
+You can likely recall dozens of songs you learned before the age of ten.
+All of which have informed how you think, how you live, how you view God, and even how you pray.
+Songs are unique in the way they are able to deeply plant ideas and concepts in our hearts.
+They stir our affections and ultimately shape our actions.

 Throughout history, songs have been a primary way in which God’s people have learned their faith and expressed their worship.
-In the Scriptures, God uses singing as a way to teach truths about who He is and what He has done, to comfort his children in times of distress, to warn His people of the dangers of idolatry, and to propel His people to be engaged in the brokenness of the world.
+In the Scriptures, God uses singing as a way to teach truths about who he is.
+They tell us what he has done and comforts his children in times of distress.
+He uses them to warn his people of the dangers of idolatry, to propel his people to be engaged in the brokenness of the world.

-Today there are more songs available to the church than at any point in history, yet the church seems more disengaged and disinterested in missions than ever before.
-While there are many contributing factors, one possible reason is that so much of what we sing points us towards individualism and self rather than the “one another” sense that we are given in Ephesians 5:19.
-Singing has become an exercise in personal catharsis rather than a call to a radical faith and witness.
+Today there are more songs available to the church than at any point in history.
+Yet the church seems more disengaged and disinterested in missions than ever before.
+While there are many contributing factors, one possible reason is that so much of what we sing points us towards individualism and self rather than the “one another” sense found in Ephesians 5:19.
+Singing has become an exercise in personal catharsis rather than a call to radical faith and witness.

 With so few songs written about the mission of the church to reach the lost, why would we be at all surprised that the church is seeing such a low point in missions engagement?
-The hymns of the past written with missionary zeal and fervor to rescue the perishing are sometimes seen as taboo to our modern sensibilities and thus we are more likely to turn a deaf ear and a blind eye to the lostness that plagues our world.
+The hymns of the past written with missionary zeal and fervor to rescue the perishing are sometimes seen as taboo to our modern sensibilities.
+For this reason, we are more likely to turn a deaf ear and a blind eye to the lostness that plagues our world.

 Some Diagnostic Questions

-If you want to stoke the fires of missional zeal in the hearts of the people at your church, I would suggest as a good starting place a careful cultivation of the songs you sing.
-Ask yourself these questions…
+If you want to stoke the fires of missional zeal in the hearts of the people at your church, I would suggest as a good starting place careful cultivation of the songs you sing.
+Ask yourself these questions:

-- If someone only had the songs of your church to examine, would they sense a passion for the glory of Christ to be displayed to the nations?
+- If someone only had the songs of your church to examine, would they sense a passion for the glory of Christ displayed to the nations?

 - Would they see a desperate weeping and praying over the lost?